Climate and Nature Bill: London Assembly and Mayor

-As above, on 2 December 2021, the London Assembly passed a cross-party motion to back the bill proposed by Zack Polanski and Leonie Cooper (Labour/Co-op).
+As above, on 2 December 2021, the London Assembly passed a cross party motion to back the bill proposed by Zack Polanski (Green) and Leonie Cooper (Labour/Co-op).
 The Mayor of London, Sadiq Khan, subsequently confirmed his support on 15 July 2022.
-Khan's deputy mayor, Mete Coban, and other metro-mayors also support the bill.
+Khan's deputy mayor, Mete Coban, and other metro mayors also supported the bill.

 Local councils

-According to Zero Hour, 385 community, parish, town, district, borough, metropolitan, city, county and unitary councils have passed motions in support of the bill.
-Some local mayors are also supporters.
+According to Zero Hour, 386 community, parish, town, district, borough, metropolitan, city, county, and unitary councils passed motions in support of the bill.
+Some local mayors were also supporters.